Why I was disillusioned in the Maldives

 Maldives, playground of jetsetters, surfers and divers.

 Fortunately for me I haven’t only travelled in a cloud of dust and diesel fumes.
-Nor have I only roughed it between thin sheets of a canvas tent.
+Nor have I only roughed it inside thin sheets of a canvas tent.

 I’ve luxuriated in an all-inclusive 4 star resort holiday too.
 This occasion I could slip between silk sheets.
 Nah, you’ve got me – it was cotton.
 Maldives has long been a huge industry for tourism.
 No wonder, with her seductive charm, powdery white beaches and fifty shades of blue lagoons.
 Who wouldn’t be wooed by this oasis of tropical islands scattered in the Indian Ocean?
-She has her price though, and not only in monetary terms, with the influx of tourists.
+Was I disillusioned though?
+She has her price, and not only in monetary terms, but with the influx of tourists.

 So many holidaymakers have waxed lyrical about the Maldives.
 Question is, will I?